 José Cisneros, Treasurer

-In September 2004, Mayor Gavin Newsom appointed José Cisneros as Treasurer for the City and County of San Francisco.
-As Treasurer, he serves as the City's banker and chief investment officer, managing all tax and revenue collection for San Francisco.
-He was elected to a full term in November 2005.
+José Cisneros is the elected Treasurer for the City and County of San Francisco.
+As Treasurer, he serves as the City’s banker and Chief Investment Officer, managing all tax and revenue collection for San Francisco.
+Appointed in 2004, and first elected in 2005, Cisneros has used his experience in the tech and banking industries to enhance and modernize taxpayer systems and successfully manage the City’s portfolio through a major recession.

 Treasurer Cisneros has a strong business background in the private sector, previously working for IBM Corporation and Lotus Development Corporation as a Senior International Product Manager.
 Prior to this, he was an Assistant Vice President at Bank of Boston where he managed financial product portfolios valued at over $100 million.

-José Cisneros received his Bachelor of Science from Sloan School of Management at the Massachusetts Institute of Technology (MIT) and studied for an MBA at Boston University.
-He lives with his partner in San Francisco.
+Treasurer Cisneros lives with his husband in San Francisco.
+He received his Bachelor of Science from Sloan School of Management at the Massachusetts Institute of Technology (MIT) and studied for an MBA at Boston University.

 David Augustine, Tax Collector

 In March 2013, Treasurer José Cisneros appointed David Augustine as San Francisco Tax Collector.
-Mr. Augustine most recently has served as Interim Tax Administrator following service as Tax Collector Attorney and Policy & Legislative Manager for the Treasurer’s Office.
 The San Francisco Tax Collector is responsible for all tax collection in the City and is the ex offico license collector under California law.

 Mr. Augustine joined the Office in 2004 as Policy & Legislative Manager, and was instrumental in the implementation of the Treasurer’s many innovative social programs, including Bank on San Francisco, Kindergarten to College, and the Working Families Credit program.
 As Tax Collector Attorney he represented the office in a number of bankruptcy proceedings and coordinated collections work with the Bureau of Delinquent Revenue.